-Impact of COVID-19 in Stock Market
+Impact of COVID-19 on Stock Market

-Ever since the COVID-19 strike, fear came in the market and it sent the world to the crashing to the levels that were not witnessed since the Global Financial Crisis of 2008.
+Ever since the COVID-19 strike, fear came in the market and it sent the world crashing to the levels that were not witnessed since the Global Financial Crisis of 2008.
 Indian market lost 27% from the levels witnessed at the start of the year.
-The stock market reflected the sentiments that COVID-19 as unleashed in the investors all over the globe.
+The stock market reflected the sentiments that COVID-19 has unleashed in investors all over the globe.
 Companies have scaled back, layoffs multiplied and negligible growth is visible in some of the top companies for a couple of months.
 This crisis was different from all the fallout that the market has witnessed in the past.
-In the Result, RBI came up with a reduction in Repo Rate and relaxation by extending the moratorium.
+As the Result, RBI came up with a reduction in Repo Rate and relaxation by extending the moratorium.
 Still this pandemic impacted the corporate world a lot rising cases of bad loans, subdued loan growth, slugging business conditions, etc.

-These crises are real and impact world economy but history is the proof that these never last long and the world is competent enough to fight these challenges and we can witness that market will bounce back soon and touch its new highs.
+These crises are real and impact the world economy but history is proof that these never last long and the world is competent enough to fight these challenges and we can witness that market will bounce back soon and touch its new highs.

 Disclaimer: The views expressed within the article above are those of the authors and don’t necessarily represent or reflect the views of this publisher.
 Unless otherwise noted, the author is writing in his personal capacity.
 They are not intended and will not be thought to represent official ideas, attitudes, or policies of any institution.